ChatGPT vs Bing Chat (Copilot): Which Is Better in 2026?

 Winner:ChatGPT for pure image generation quality and ease of use.
 Copilot for business users needing templates and brand integration via Designer.

-If you choose ChatGPT, ChatGPT Toolbox is an essential Chrome extension that adds productivity features OpenAI doesn't natively provide.
+If you choose ChatGPT, AI Toolbox is an essential Chrome extension that adds productivity features OpenAI doesn't natively provide.
 Key features include:

-- Bulk delete/archive: Clean up your chat history efficiently
+Bulk deletePremium/archive: Clean up your chat history efficiently

-ChatGPT Toolbox is free to install with a Pro upgrade available for advanced features.
-If you're a heavy ChatGPT user—especially for coding, research, or client work—ChatGPT Toolbox transforms ChatGPT into a true productivity powerhouse.
-Download ChatGPT Toolbox from the Chrome Web Store to get started.
+AI Toolbox is free to install with a Pro upgrade available for advanced features.
+If you're a heavy ChatGPT user-especially for coding, research, or client work-AI Toolbox transforms ChatGPT into a true productivity powerhouse.
+Download AI Toolbox from the Chrome Web Store to get started.

 Integrations and Ecosystem